 Dear Google Maps Team,

 I have noticed recently that Google Maps in Japan has stopped using the traditional Manji 卍 character for marking Buddhist temples and has substituted a plain gray drop pin.
 All the other religious organizations still get special icons to denote the religious group: Shinto, Christian, Islam and Judaism.
-Why do Buddhism get the short stick?
+Why does Buddhism get the short stick?

 Apple Maps and Yahoo Japan Maps both respect local culture and display Buddhist temples the traditional way.
 Why can’t you?
-If you study history and culture you will understand that the Manji character has been used in connection with Buddhism throughout Asia for hundreds of years.
+If you study history and culture you will understand that the Manji character has been used in Buddhism throughout Asia for hundreds of years.
 It has nothing to do with European history or the tragic events of WW II.

 As a Buddhist I hope that non-Buddhists strive to respect Buddhist culture as Buddhists strive to respect other cultures and religions.
-It’s easy to understand why some Westerners might misunderstand this aspect of Japanese culture, but misunderstanding is always an opportunity to learn new things and grow.
-When you whitewash one religious symbol because somebody who doesn’t come from that culture doesn’t like it or doesn’t understand it, you are promoting cultural discrimination.
+It’s easy to understand why some Westerners might misunderstand this aspect of Japanese Buddhist culture, but misunderstanding is always an opportunity to learn new things and grow.
+When you whitewash one religious symbol because somebody who doesn’t come from that culture doesn’t like it or doesn’t understand it, you promote cultural discrimination.